-&lt;sup>305 Michael L. Parchman, M.D., Dr. Pugh, Polly Hitchcock Noel, Ph.D., and Anne C. Larme, Ph.D., "Continuity of Care, Self-Management Behaviors, and Glucose Control in Patients with Type 2 Diabetes," Medical Care, vol. 40, no. 2, 2002, pp. 137-44.
+305 Michael L. Parchman, M.D., Dr. Pugh, Polly Hitchcock Noel, Ph.D., and Anne C. Larme, Ph.D., "Continuity of Care, Self-Management Behaviors, and Glucose Control in Patients with Type 2 Diabetes," Medical Care, vol. 40, no. 2, 2002, pp. 137-44.

-&lt;sup>306 "Continuity of Care: How Important Is It to Your Health?"
-Medical Reporter, <http://medicalreporter.health.org/ tmr0896/clancycare.html> (last accessed Apr.
+306 "Continuity of Care: How Important Is It to Your Health?"
+Medical Reporter, http://medicalreporter.health.org/tmr0896/clancycare.html (last accessed Apr.
 6, 2004).

-&lt;sup>309 Lois Spotted Bear, Cheyenne River Sioux Tribe Health Hearings, Eagle Butte Hearing, Mar.
+309 Lois Spotted Bear, Cheyenne River Sioux Tribe Health Hearings, Eagle Butte Hearing, Mar.
 12, 2002, p.
 27 (hereafter cited as Eagle Butte Hearing).

-&lt;sup>310 Joye Lebeau, Eagle Butte Hearing, pp. 22-23.
+310 Joye Lebeau, Eagle Butte Hearing, pp. 22-23.

-&lt;sup>311 Valeri Dupris Curley, Eagle Butte Hearing, p.
+311 Valeri Dupris Curley, Eagle Butte Hearing, p.
 32.

-&lt;sup>312 Rebecca Kidder, Eagle Butte Hearing, p.
+312 Rebecca Kidder, Eagle Butte Hearing, p.
 5.

-&lt;sup>313 Donna Talks, Eagle Butte Hearing, pp. 30-31.
+313 Donna Talks, Eagle Butte Hearing, pp. 30-31.

 the examples will illustrate the problem of late diagnosis at IHS facilities.
 For example, Lyle Jack testified at the Commission briefing about a cancer patient who for two years sought medical assistance for back pain.
 Each time the patient went to an IHS facility, he was sent home with pain medication without proper diagnosis.
 It was determined after two years of pain medication that the patient had cancer; he died three weeks after being diagnosed.
 Another example of late diagnosis comes from a Native American woman from the Rosebud Reservation.
 Despite persistent stomach pain, she was diagnosed with heartburn.
 She later learned that she was suffering from fatal stomach cancer.
+It

 Unfortunately, in Indian Country, the story of misdiagnosis is all too common.
 The IHS has acknowledged that cancer is diagnosed late in Indian Country.
 In a telling statement, Lyle Jack explained that the reason why cancer is not diagnosed, or diagnosed late, is that IHS does not have providers trained in its detection.
 Because of the lack of cancer specialists, many treatable cancers go undiagnosed or diagnosed too late.
+The lack of cancer specialists and the lack of cancer specialists.

 Dr. Grim cited a lack of resources and the remoteness of facilities as reasons for misdiagnosis or late diagnosis of cancer.
 Dr. Olson of IHS testified that one of the reasons for late diagnosis is the providers' failure to screen for preventable diseases early.
 While additional resources would remedy some of the problems related to misdiagnosis, failure to screen early for preventable diseases is more than just a resource problem.
 Given the lack of funding or resources, IHS must improve training for current providers or recruit more qualified providers to ensure that providers take early screening measures and follow-up with patients.
 Dr. Grim placed the onus on the shoulders of Native Americans, urging them to "go back, and that's not always easy.
-They need to continue to ask questions of their providers, providers must be better trained to notice early signs of more serious conditions and to take appropriate preventive measures, whether screening for diseases or increasing the monitoring of patients' conditions.
+They need to continue to ask questions of their provider until they have them adequately answered."
+Before asking the patients to follow-up with providers, providers must be better trained to notice early signs of more serious conditions and to take appropriate preventive measures, whether screening for diseases or increasing the monitoring of patients' conditions.